fResult/fResult/README.md

     https://gitlab.com/fResult/typescript-slide

-## Experimentals, Practisings, and Learning
+## Experimentals, Practisings, and Learnings
 - My Gitlab Repositories:
     https://gitlab.com/fResult
 - Repository which I have experimented for **Functional Proframming** in _TypeScript_, _JavaScript_ (sometimes _Haskell_) both from scratch and using libraries.: